New York City commercial real estate leases are notoriously long and complex. Most also include additional charges like electricity.

 So consider working with an experienced commercial real estate broker to help with all aspects of commercial property leasing.
 This includes ensuring a fair electric use clause in your lease.

 3 Ways Electricity is Billed to Commercial Tenants

-This permits the tenant to buy electricity directly from the utility company.
-An electricity meter must be present in the space for direct electricity to be an option.
+Direct electricity is typically the most cost-effective electricity billing method.
+This method permits the tenant to buy electricity directly from the utility company, so they pay for exactly the amount of electricity they use.
+However, an electricity meter must be present in the space for this to be an option.

-In some cases, the landlord of a large building may be able to negotiate better rates with the utility company than a tenant could, making it cost-effective for the tenant despite the administrative fee.
+In some cases, the landlord of a large building may be able to negotiate better rates with the utility company than a tenant could.
+Thus, despite the administrative fee, it’s still relatively cost-effective.

 Electricity usage is only one component of additional monthly fees you may pay under your commercial real estate lease.
 Other components may include air conditioning, water, sprinkler, guard services, rubbish removal, and commercial liability insurance.

 An experienced broker will not only help you understand the impact these costs will have on your rent.
 They will also help you avoid unnecessarily high fees and ensure a landlord treats you fairly.

 For a consultation, contact Principal Broker Alan Rosinsky of Metro Manhattan Office Space at